weibeld/ansible-kubernetes/README.md

 Note the following things:

 - Each node must have the `ansible_host` variable containing a publicly accessible IP address of the node
-- Each worker node must have a `master` variable containig the name of its master node
+- Each worker node must have a `master` variable containing the name of its master node

 For defining multiple clusters, just add additional nodes with appropriate variables to the `[all]`, `[master]`, and `[worker]` groups (see example usage below).